 The myth: When birds eat wedding rice, their bellies explode.

 The truth: Who knows where this misconception came from, but it's definitely not true.
-Wedding rice typically is dehydrated rice, different from wild grains.
+Wedding rice typically is dehydrated rice, as opposed to wild grains.
 Despite being a tradition that spans back to ancient Egypt, modern-day wedding planners have opted to use bubbles instead of rice for fear it's killing the poor little church birdies when it expands in their stomachs.
 But the truth is the rice doesn't expand enough to hurt the birds even a little bit.
-A research done at the University of Kentucky in 2002 showed regular bird seed expands in a stomach more than the rice does.
-So, really, wedding rice doesn't even constitute as a full meal for church birds.
+A 2002 research study done at the University of Kentucky showed regular bird seed expands in a stomach more than the rice does.
+So, in reality, wedding rice doesn't even constitute a full meal for church birds.

 The myth: Bats are completely blind.

 The truth: All bats can see to some extent - that's why they have eyes.
-No, but really.
-Bats can actually see really well, because they use both their eyesight and their "sonar" sight.
-Most bats employ echolocation (which is like a kind of sonar) allowing them to "see" in greater detail than any human ever could.
+Bats can actually see very well, because they use both their eyesight and their "sonar" sight.
+Most bats employ echolocation (which is like a kind of sonar), allowing them to "see" in greater detail than any human ever could.
 How else do you think these little guys can locate the tiniest flying gnat in near-darkness?

 The myth: Pit bulls are vicious killer dogs.

 The truth: Any dog is capable of attacking a human, and while the pit bull is no exception, the breed itself isn't more violent because of its DNA.
-It's kind of easy to pick on this dog because it is commonly bred to fight, but many breeds of dog were trained to kill things and they don't get banned from parks or buildings simply because of their breed.
-German shepherds, rottweilers, dobermans, and chows are all bred from a line of "aggressors."
+It's easy to pick on this dog because it's commonly bred to fight, but many breeds of dog were trained to kill things and they don't get banned from parks or buildings because of it.
+German shepherds, Rottweilers, Dobermans, and chows are all bred from a line of "aggressors."
 Pit bulls are only aggressive when they've been trained to be that way.